theonetruenerd/VenusLibraryDocumentation/docs/source/ArrayTools.rst

   :return: None
   :rtype: N/A

-.. py:function:: mergeArrays(array array1, array array2, array array3)
+.. ven:function:: mergeArrays(array array1, array array2, array array3)

   Concatenates two arrays and outputs the result into a third array.